GoogleCloudPlatform/compute-cassandra-python/README.md

 The default settings for this guide live in `tools/common.py`.
 You can make changes to the number of nodes in the cluster, machine type, image, and nodename prefix by editing these default global variables.
-The relevent section of the file looks like:
+The relevant section of the file looks like:
   ```
   NODES_PER_ZONE = 3             # likely a 6-node cluster